ThioJoe/Adobe-Apps-Scripts-And-Tools/README.md

 - **Purpose:** Add a specified transition between touching selected clips, but only on their "interior" cuts, not the furthest left or right ends of selected clips
 - **Example:**
 <p align="center"><img width="800" alt="Timeline view of selected clips with transitions between them but not on the left and right ends" src="https://github.com/user-attachments/assets/631b9f01-d146-43ff-a1ec-4939b432e588"></p>

+# Extendscript Library

+Extendscript external dll libraries allow adding native javascript methods, functions, etc that can be used with Extendscript.
+I've created my own to add various functionality that wasn't built into extendscript.
+Currently there's just one method for playing a system error sound but I'll add more to it over time.

+See this Wiki page for more details: https://github.com/ThioJoe/Adobe-Apps-Scripts-And-Tools/wiki/Extendscript-ThioUtils